 Migrations, Integration and Diversity

 This project is a study of the integration of migrant populations in contemporary China.
-The main objective is to analyze how different groups, especially “migrants” versus “locals”, interact and see each other within urban areas.
-It also features the development of a software used to estimate and to record information related to the integration of a group of individuals with regard to another group.
+The main objective is to examine how different groups in urban areas (especially “migrants” versus “locals”) interact with and perceive each other.
+Part of the project involves the development of software used to gather and record information on the interactions between one group of individuals and another.

-The study of diversity, here understood as variations of shared understandings between groups of people, is highly relevant for China, since it is home to a very large and diverse population.
-The high-speed economic growth in the last decades was accompanied by significant changes, including a very rapid urbanization characterized by the emergence of mega industrial cities and massive internal migrations towards these new industrial poles, which house approximately 300 million mobile workers known as the “floating population” (liudong renkou 流动人口).
+The study of diversity, understood herein as variations in shared understandings between groups of people, is highly relevant for China since it is home to a very large and diverse population.
+The tremendous economic growth of the last few decades has been accompanied by massive internal migration, very rapid urbanisation, and the emergence of mega- industrial cities that house approximately 300 million mobile workers known as the “floating population” (liudong renkou 流动人口).

-In cities such as Beijing, groups composed by people of different backgrounds end up sharing a same urban space.
-However, these individuals are often not incorporated as residents, due to the bind to one's birthplace enforced by the household registration system (hukou 户口) in China.
-The aim of this research is to understand how, in this context, these various groups identify themselves, how they identify other groups, and to what extend they understand the ways of living and of thinking of people involved in "other groups".
+In cities such as Beijing, groups of people from different backgrounds end up sharing the same space.
+However, they are often not regarded as residents: the household registration system (hukou 户口) binds them to their birthplace.
+The project aims to understand how these groups identify themselves, how they identify with other groups, and how far they understand the way those other groups live and think.

-The project addresses these core research questions through a new and innovative methodological tool known as the Imitation Game.
-Inspired by the work of famous mathematician Alan Turing, and adapted for the social sciences by sociologists Harry Collins and Robert Evans at Cardiff University, this approach consists of conducting experiments between social groups understood as different one from another (either by the researchers or by the individuals themselves, e.g. Catholics and Protestants, migrants and locals etc.).
+The project addresses these issues through a new and innovative methodological tool known as the Imitation Game.
+Inspired by the work of famous mathematician Alan Turing, and adapted for the social sciences by sociologists Harry Collins and Robert Evans at Cardiff University, it consists of conducting experiments between social groups understood to be different from each other (either by the researchers or by the individuals themselves, e.g., Catholics and Protestants, migrants and locals, and so on).
 During the experiment, members of two (or more) groups are invited to interact with each other by asking and answering questions and trying to identify who is who.
-The experiment is administered through specific software which regulates and records the participants’ interactions.
+The experiment is administered through specific software that regulates and records the participants’ interactions.